 Enriching my competitors

 Instead of focusing on crushing the competition, I focused on enriching the competition.
-When I started out, my strategies were so different from other providers in my industry, they were no longer competitors.
+When I started my business in 1995, my strategies were so different from the other providers in my industry, they were no longer competitors.
 This gave me the freedom to enrich, elevate, connect and promote their marketing businesses.
 That remains to this day.
-Marketing providers are by far, the biggest market sector I serve.

 The following is from a previous article I wrote on this subject – the full article is here.